tqtezos/stablecoin/README.md

 [![Build status](https://badge.buildkite.com/c38c76106a10aeaea23f487d41b52514f4ffb84974852021f7.svg?branch=master)](https://buildkite.com/serokell/stablecoin)

 Tezos Stablecoin project implements an FA2-compatible token smart contract.
-It draws inspiration from the [CENTRE Fiat Token](https://github.com/centrehq/centre-tokens/blob/78d964a1a8d481ffd8152772d7a66e47df54b3db/doc/tokendesign.md) and other similar contracts.
+It draws inspiration from popular permissioned asset contracts like [CENTRE Fiat Token](https://github.com/centrehq/centre-tokens/blob/78d964a1a8d481ffd8152772d7a66e47df54b3db/doc/tokendesign.md) and other similar contracts.
 The contract is implemented in the [LIGO language](https://ligolang.org/).
-This reposiory consists of the following:
+This repository consists of the following:
 1. LIGO source code of the Stablecoin smart contract and auxiliary smart contracts in the [`ligo/`](ligo/) folder.
 1. [Contract specification](/docs/specification.md).
 1. Haskell bindings with data types corresponding to Stablecoin.